ishmael-burdeau/digital-sustainability-learning/training.md

 These two courses are essential for understanding the basics of Green Software and should only take a couple of hours to complete.
 They are free and open to all.

 - [ ]  **Sustainable software engineering overview**
-Great into video series by Asim Hussain (GSF).
+Great into video series by Asim Hussain (Green Software Foundation).
 Very digestible, only takes about 30 minutes to complete. https://learn.microsoft.com/en-us/training/modules/sustainable-software-engineering-overview/
 - [ ]  **Green Software Practitioner**
 Slightly more in-depth online course.
 Takes 2-3 hours to complete.
-Recommended. https://learn.greensoftware.foundation/
+Recommended.
+Take the short exam to get certified. https://learn.greensoftware.foundation/

 ### 2. Videos